kellyghui/koskella_lab_notebook/Daily Notes.md

 - Maybe a little bit of culture mixed when I ripped the tape off the bounced and kinda hit the lid and came out the sides
 - Final OD before phage mix in on black plate reader: </br>
 <img src="https://github.com/user-attachments/assets/e16211ce-eaea-42cf-b43d-164626ba72b3" width="350"/>  </br>

+--End of Week--

+--Start of Week--

+# 10/13/25
+- Started O/N culture of PT23 for phage titer tomorrow
+- Streaked 2 99TK plates, to leave on counter for 2 days
+- Analyzed plate reader data from last week, check RBG senior thesis folder click this date

+# 10/14/25
+- Brandon, Claire phage titer on PT23

+# 10/15/25
+- Pick 8 99TK colonies